jcmourey/image-licensing/README.md

 	* Open the folder and make a note of the `GOOGLE_FOLDER_ID` displayed in the url: `https://drive.google.com/drive/folders/<GOOGLE_FOLDER_ID>`
 * [Create a Google Storage Bucket](https://console.cloud.google.com/storage/browser)
 	* Make a note of the `GOOGLE_BUCKET_NAME`
-	* Allow public access (necessaru for Google Sheets to be able to display the images)
+	* Allow public access (needed for Google Sheets to be able to display the images)
 		* Stop public access prevention
 		* Grant viewing access to all users: add Principal
 			* New Principals: AllUsers